PlaidCloud/website/content/en/docs/tasks/administer-cluster/kubelet-in-userns.md

 ## Manually deploy a node that runs the kubelet in a user namespace {#userns-the-hard-way}

-This section provides hints for running Kubernetes in a user namespace manually.
+This section provides hints for running PlaidCloud in a user namespace manually.

 {{< note >}}
-This section is intended to be read by developers of Kubernetes distributions, not by end users.
+This section is intended to be read by developers of PlaidCloud distributions, not by end users.
 {{< /note >}}

 ### Creating a user namespace

 The first step is to create a {{< glossary_tooltip text="user namespace" term_id="userns" >}}.

-If you are trying to run Kubernetes in a user-namespaced container such as Rootless Docker/Podman or LXC/LXD, you are all set, and you can go to the next subsection.
+If you are trying to run PlaidCloud in a user-namespaced container such as Rootless Docker/Podman or LXC/LXD, you are all set, and you can go to the next subsection.

 Otherwise you have to create a user namespace by yourself, by calling `unshare(2)` with `CLONE_NEWUSER`.